GM1710/RSSA_ShearDevice/README.md

 ### Citation
 If you use this software for research purposes, please cite:

-**"Rooted Soil Shear Apparatus: A low-cost, direct shear apparatus for measuring the influence of plant roots on soil shear strength"**, Sorrentino, G. et al., *HardwareX*, 2025.
+**"Rooted Soil Shear Apparatus: A low-cost, direct shear apparatus for measuring the influence of plant roots on soil shear strength"**, Sorrentino, G. et al., 2025.

 ---